xuankimtran/docs-1/pages/katalon-studio/docs/webui-take-screenshot.md

 ### Store your screenshot in a custom location

  The following example also takes a screenshot of your current browser after logging in.
-Here, the screenshot is saved to a custom location.
+But here, the screenshot is saved to a custom location.

 ```groovy
 import static com.kms.katalon.core.checkpoint.CheckpointFactory.findCheckpoint